 I have often wondered how some physicians can reconcile their medical ethics and their duties as military officers.
 There are often times that the two come into conflict, and this would be one of those times.
 The briefing that day was given by Lt.Col.
 Peter Nasveld, not by Dr. Peter Nasveld, and yes one can make that distinction quite easily.
 Col. Nasveld isn’t bound by the same set of ethics that Dr. Nasveld is.

 2001-Ethiopia and Eritrea

-In 2001 Stuart was deployed to Ethiopia and Eritrea for six months as part of a United Nations mission, where he was the deupty force engineer.
-During that deployment he was prescribed mefloquine as an anti-malarial prophylactic.
+In 2001 Stuart was deployed to Ethiopia and Eritrea for six months as part of a United Nations mission, where he was the deputy force engineer.
+During that deployment, he was prescribed mefloquine as an anti-malarial prophylactic.

-He would suffer from a variety of the adverse side-effects that are associated with mefloquine, including depression.
+He would suffer from a variety of adverse side effects that are associated with mefloquine, including depression.
 Quite often, soldiers who are deployed on United Nations missions encounter stressors that can cause depression and anxiety.
 Because of this these signs of mefloquine toxicity go unrecognized for what they are.

 Major Stuart McCarthy was given a medical release from the ADF in March of 2017 after he was finally diagnosed as having an acquired brain injury (ABI), following a lengthy fight with them.

 To read Stuart McCarthy’s full story, click the link to the International Mefloquine Veteran’s Alliance page below:

 I have always prided myself on my skills as an investigator and researcher, but when I met Stuart, I knew that I had met someone whose skills surpassed mine and so for this and a few other reasons, I have a great deal of respect for him.

 He pored over journal articles and research papers, finding evidence of the neurotoxicity of tafenoquine.